RJ2506/Acit-Node-Project/breakdownOfWork.md

 Rodolf John Gayem:
 I worked on the following tasks:

-1. <Delete a reminder> - This task is responsible for deleting reminders.
-2. <Edit a reminder> - This task is responsible for editing a reminder.
+1. <Edit a reminder> - Added the functionality to edit a reminder. -This task is responsible for editing reminders.

-October 27, 2021

 Clinton Wong:
 I worked on the following tasks: